hotdaamn/asuswrt-merlin-wiki/How-to-do-a-factory-reset---How-to-clear-nvram.md

-There are many ways to clear nvram / To do a factory reset:
+There are many ways to clear nvram / To do a factory reset on the Asus RT-N66U N900 Black Diamond (Original and Asuswrt-merlin Firmware):

 * Turn the router on with the WPS button pressed
 * Use the option to revert to factory defaults on the webui